Search by BreedSearch Breeders by Washington

 About Morgan's Point Ranch- Red Pointing Labs

-Beautiful and Versitile Top Quality Pointing Lab puppies!
+Beautiful and Versatile Top Quality Pointing Lab puppies!
 Amazing pointing bloodlines like: GMPR Rik's Risky Raider, Grits of Blackforest, Kellogg, and much more.
-We are a small family kennel, located on 30 acres in Northeastern Washington on the Colville River, with a couple of very intelligent, versitile, beautiful fox red pointing lab males and females, which we have carefully chosen, specifically for their natural pointing bloodlines, intense birdyness, candid personalities, beauty and easy going social natures.
-Our labs are AKC, OFA'd, eye CERF'd, EIC negative and kept up to date with all health clearances.
+We are a small family kennel, located on 30 acres in Northeastern Washington on the Colville River, with a couple of very intelligent, versatile, beautiful fox red pointing lab males and females, which we have carefully chosen, specifically for their natural pointing bloodlines, intense birdyness, candid personalities, beauty and easy going social natures.
+Our labs are AKC, OFA'd, eye CERF'd, EIC negative and kept up to date with health clearances.
 They are hunted avidly and are also our house pets as well as being acclimated to the outdoor kennel.
 We search long and hard for eligible studs, looking at many factors: bloodlines, DNA, the same attention to health clearances, testing for Genetic diseases, their accomplishments and pointing abilities.
-We offer an excellent puppy health guarantee and all pups will be microchipped, first shots, wormed, well handled and socialized by us and vet checked prior to going home.
-We have fox red and yellow colors . $1000 male or female, deposit of $200 will hold your pup, pick of litter in order of deposit: see our website for more info.
-Taking deposits now for 2013 Spring litters!
+We offer an excellent puppy health guarantee and all pups will be microchipped, first shots, wormed, well handled and socialized prior to going home.
+We have fox red and yellow colors . $1,200 male or female, deposit of $200 will hold your pup, pick of litter in order of deposit: see our website for more info.
+Taking deposits now for 2014 Summer litters!

 Hunting Dog Breeds Raised